aws-solutions/virtual-waiting-room-on-aws/docs/developer-guide.md

 ## Sample Stack

-The Sample stack requires the Core (main) API and API Gateway authorizers stacks.
+The Sample stack requires the Core (main) API and API Gateway authorizers stacks be installed first.

 The main web page is stored in an S3 bucket and used as an origin to CloudFront.
 The connection between CloudFront and the bucket is secured using a CloudFront Origin Access Identity.